-We moved toward the outlet of the pond to view the water from a different angle, and we found first one and then two Ross's geese tucked in with the snow geese which painted the surface of the pond white.
-Like cackling is to Canada, Ross's geese are like a smaller version of snow geese, and we all took our time in the soft sun to look at their smaller bodies, shorter necks, more rounded heads, and short, stubbier bills which lacked the "grinning patch" showed by the bills on the snow geese.
+We moved toward the outlet of the pond to view the water from a different angle, and we found first one and then two Ross's Geese tucked in with the Snow Geese which painted the surface of the pond white.
+Like Cackling is to Canada, Ross's Geese are like a smaller version of Snow Geese, and we all took our time in the soft sun to look at their smaller bodies, shorter necks, more rounded head, and short, stubbier bill which lacked the "grinning patch" showed by the bills on the Snow Geese.

 Having scoped the entire pond well - and our eyes tired from doing so - we headed up the road to see what else we could find.
 We wound around some of field-lined roads to the west of Malone, and eventually went north to Mary Riley Road where a fellow birder had found a couple species of shorebirds earlier in the week on the small farm ponds along the road - we are getting late in the season for shorebirds so any species of shorebird is nice to see.

-Our final stop - Chapman Road, which turns north from Drum Street Road and takes birders to the Canadian border with Quebec - also held a few sparrows, but we were more interested in the flooded field along the road which provided foraging opportunities for two greater and two lesser yellowlegs, as well as about thirty green-winged teal which wheeled overhead in the afternoon light.
-The marsh along Chapman Road was also the chosen hunting ground for at least two northern harriers, and we also spotted a few wood ducks flying low over the cattails as well as another rusty blackbird or two - all nice fall birds.
+Our final stop - Chapman Road, which turns north from Drum Street Road and takes birders to the Quebec border - also held a few sparrows, but we were more interested in the flooded field along the road which provided foraging opportunities for two Greater and two Lesser Yellowlegs as well as about 30 Green-winged Teal which wheeled overhead in the afternoon light.
+The marsh along Chapman Road was also the chosen hunting ground for at least two Northern Harriers, and we also spotted a few Wood Ducks flying low over the cattails as well as another Rusty Blackbird or two - all nice fall birds.